Samsung/Tizen.CircularUI/doc/guide/CircleListView.md

 ## Adding CircleListView at CirclePage

-You can set `CircleListView` at [`CirclePage.Content`](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
-If you'd like to know how to add `CirclePage`, please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
+You can set `CircleListView` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+If you'd like to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
 The following XAML code show CirclePage with `CircleListView`.
 `RotaryFocusTargetName` attribute sets the current focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this value properly, control can't receive [`Rotary event`](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+If you don't set this value properly, control can't receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 You can set the `Header` and/or `Footer` to a simple text, or you can set them to a more complex layout.
 There are also `HeaderTemplate` and `FooterTemplate` properties that let you create more complex layouts for the header and footer that support data binding.

 The example below has cells, header, footer.
-And use the [`DataTemplate`](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/) to format a data object for display.
+And use the [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/) to format a data object for display.

 For more information.
 Please refer to below links